 Compliance Requirements for Facilities

-Facilities subject to FSMA’s Preventive Controls for Human and Animal Food must meet stringent FDA compliance requirements.
+Facilities subject to the FSMA Preventive Controls for Human and Animal Food must meet stringent FDA compliance requirements.
 These regulations ensure that hazards are effectively identified and managed throughout the food production process.

 Developing a Food Safety Plan